mnshaun24/make-a-date-daily-planner/README.md

 ## Shaun's Daily Planner

-## Assignment
+## About
-This planner app fulfills the fifth weekly challenge for this course.
+A simple app that uses JQuery to produce a basic planner.

 ## Purpose
-To build a daily planner that displays the business hours and saved tasks for the current day
+To build a daily planner that displays the business hours and saved tasks for the current day.
+Practice JavaScript and JQuery as well as utilizing localstorage.

 ## Built With
 * HTML